Wow. Apple season is here (at least in the Pacific Northwest!) and I couldn’t be more thrilled.

 - Add baked apples and their juices/sauce to the pre-baked crust and spread into an even layer.
 Then top with crumble topping and spread evenly to cover apples.

-- If serving with glaze (optional) prepare at this time by adding powdered sugar to a mixing bowl and adding 1 Tbsp (amount as original recipe is written // adjust if altering batch size) almond milk to start.
+- If serving with glaze (optional), prepare at this time by adding powdered sugar to a mixing bowl and adding 1 Tbsp (amount as original recipe is written // adjust if altering batch size) almond milk to start.
 Whisk until a thick but pourable glaze is achieved.
 If too thick, add more almond milk.
 If too thin, add more powdered sugar.
 Set aside.

-- Remove squares from oven and let cool slightly - about 45 minutes.
+- Remove squares from oven and let cool slightly – about 45 minutes.
 Once cooled, gently lift bars from pan and top with glaze (optional).
 Slice into 9 even squares (amount as original recipe is written // adjust if altering batch size).